-Place the julienne blade (or large hole grater blade) into your food processor and run your produce through. aAs the workbowl fills up, dump the slaw into a large bowl and complete the process.
+Cut the cabbage into pieces that will fit into the feed tube of your food processor.
+Place the blade into your food processor and run your produce through.
+As the work bowl fills up, dump the slaw into a large bowl and complete the process.
 It takes just minutes to create fresh, colorful, healthy slaw.

 - Inside tacos as the veggie component

-- Use it for a quick stir-fry
+- For a quick stir-fry

-- Thin down the Asian Almond Butter Sauce and use it as dressing for another flavor profile
+- Thin down the Asian Almond Butter sauce and use it as dressing for another flavor profile

-- 2 heads broccoli about 1 1/4 pounds
+- 2 heads broccoli about 1 ¼ pounds

-- 2 carrots 6 ounces
+- 2 carrots

-- 1/4 green cabbage 13 ounces
+- ¼ large head green cabbage 13 ounces

-- 1/2 small head purple cabbage 10 ounces
+- ½ small head purple cabbage 10 ounces

-- 1/3 cup chopped cilantro or flat leaf parsley leaves
+- ⅓ cup chopped cilantro or flat leaf parsley leaves

 - 4-6 scallions green part, chopped crosswise

-- 1/3 cup dried cranberries optional
+- ⅓ cup dried cranberries optional

-- 1/3 cup slivered almonds optional
+- ⅓ cup slivered almonds optional

-- 2/3 cup mayonnaise I use Vegenise or homemade
+- ⅔ cup mayonnaise I use Vegenise or homemade

 - 2 tablespoons apple cider vinegar regular or apple balsamic